Oxford Brookes has introduced an Academic Advising Strategy that aims to enhance practice, increase engagement and mitigate risk.

 The vision for Academic Advising at Oxford Brookes is to achieve a high-quality and inclusive academic support system which engages all students to (pro) actively participate in their own self-development so they have every opportunity to benefit from HE.

-The Academic Advising Policy establishes a clear governance structure, reporting protocols and lines of accountability and will be implemented in September 2023.
+The Academic Advising Policy establishes a clear governance structure, reporting protocols and lines of accountability and was implemented in September 2023.
 The guidance on these web pages speaks to the policy.

 Use the following guidance and resources to: